sorinscouse/JavaScript_Practice_And_Coding_Challenges/README.md

-# JavaScript practice and coding challenges
+# JavaScript practice and Coding Challenges